orangechat/webapp/README.md

 ### Development

-This repo comes with a local development server that may be used to test out the frontend during development.
+This repository comes with a local development server that may be used to test out the frontend during development.

 Usage: `npm start` or `PORT=8080 npm start` to specify the port.

-The frontend still communicates to app.orangechat.io production services so to make things easier we have whitelisted common development hostnames.
+The frontend communicates to app.orangechat.io production services using CORS, so to make things easier we have whitelisted common development hostnames.
 You may access the development server at either `127.0.0.1` or any hostname ending in `.local` if you add it to your hosts file.
+Both HTTP/HTTPS and any port are supported.

 To build your changes, run `npm run build`.